 Serology for C. trachomatis can sometimes assist in the diagnosis of LGV, e.g., when the rectal swab is negative or if it is not possible to amplify the omp1 gene.
 High antibody titres are often found with LGV, which is not usually the case with uncomplicated genital chlamydial infection.
 Serology does not, however, distinguish between LGV and non-LGV serovars.

-All MSM who present with symptomatic proctitis that is positive for rectal C. trachomatis should be treated presumptively for LGV, irrespective of the result from omp1 gene sequencing which may not be available for several weeks.
+All MSM who present with symptomatic proctitis that is positive for rectal C. trachomatis should be treated presumptively for LGV, irrespective of the LGV genotype result (which may not be available for several weeks).

 - Doxycycline 100mg orally twice daily for 21 days OR